 JOB ANALYSIS: BUSINESS ANALYST IN PROJECT MANAGEMENT COMPANY

-The main job qualifications for a Project Manager and Business Analyst are outlined in this sample job description, which include the ability to accurately determine, allocate, track, and manage project tasks.
+The main job qualifications for a Project Manager and Business Analyst are outlined in this sample job description, which includes the ability to accurately determine, allocate, track, and manage project tasks.

 For smaller projects, the Business Analyst/Project Manager oversees overall project management and planning, as well as all business aspects of the requirements and analysis phase for larger projects.
 Among the additional obligations are:

 -Gathering and analyzing needs is a must.